RevenueHunt/docs/docs/reference/dashboard.md

 # Dashboard

-On the dahsbaord you'll find all the quizzes that you create.
+On the dashboard, you'll find all the quizzes that you create.

 ![dashboard](/images/manual_dashboard.png)